-So, to make sure that you know how to play to Psychic weaknesses, the weaknesses of dual-type Psychic Pokémon, and what moves aren’t very effective against Psychic, check out the guide below.
+So, to make sure that you know how to play to Psychic weaknesses, what’s strong against Psychic types, and in turn, what is Psychic strong against, the weaknesses of dual-type Psychic Pokémon, and what moves aren’t very effective against Psychic, check out the guide below.

 What is Psychic types weak to in Pokémon?

 Psychic-type Pokémon are weak to all attacks of these types:

 Against pure Psychic Pokémon, the only moves that are super effective are the Bug, Ghost, and Dark-type attacks.
 Attacks that are super effective are twice as powerful as usual.
 However, Pokémon that have a type alongside its Psychic typing – known as a ‘dual-type’ Pokémon – have different weaknesses.

 A good example of this is the new-look Braviary, which is a Psychic-Flying Pokémon.
 The Braviary is weak against Electric, Ice, Rock, Ghost, and Dark, but is immune to Ground-type attacks.

 Psychic weaknesses can be built upon or reduced when combined with another type, blending the weaknesses and strengths of the two.
 So, here’s what the dual-type Psychic weaknesses are:

 |Grass-Psychic Type||Fire, Ice, Poison, Flying, Bug (x4), Ghost, Dark|

 |Ice-Psychic Type||Fire, Bug, Rock, Ghost, Dark, Steel|

 |Fighting-Psychic Type||Flying, Ghost, Fairy|